esammahdi/Processing/Terrain Generator/README.md

 Introduction
 ------------

-A simple procedual 3D terrain generator made using [Processing](https://processing.org/) Language, meant as a project for a Computer Graphics class.
+A simple procedual 3D terrain generator made using *[Processing Language](https://processing.org/)*, meant as a project for a Computer Graphics class.
 The initial goal was to learn how to turn a basic 2D grid into a moving 3D terrain, but it later evolved into displaying pictures and textures on the grid.

 The program offers a UI that allows the user to tweak various parameters such as the width/height of the grid, movement speed/direction ...etc.
 The changes are reflected in the rendered scene immediatlly.